 by Deborah Anderson

-Planting bulbs now in the fall, will bring such surprises in the spring.
+Planting bulbs on Nantucket in the fall, will bring such surprises in the spring.
 When the ground is still dusted with frost, you will see little green leaves pop up.
 These little glimpses of new life after a long winter herald the rebirth of everything to come: baby birds and new flowers and spring rolling into summer.
 The ability of a bulb to give us this pleasure is well worth your effort of digging holes in the earth and dropping in bulbs the prior fall.
 Here is what you should think about.

 What’s Your Style?